FHSLTW/gno/docs/resources/gnoland-whitepaper.md

 not the entirety of two millenia since the first Latin translation by the Roman Empire.)

-> King James Version - Luke 20
+> King James Version:
-> 20:21: And they asked him, saying, Master, we know that thou sayest and teachest rightly, neither acceptest thou the person of any, but teachest the way of God truly:
+> Luke 20:21: And they asked him, saying, Master, we know that thou sayest and teachest rightly, neither acceptest thou the person of any, but teachest the way of God truly:
-> 20:22: Is it lawful for us to give tribute [taxes] unto Caesar, or no?
+> Luke 20:22: Is it lawful for us to give tribute [taxes] unto Caesar, or no?
-> 20:23: But he perceived their craftiness, and said unto them, Why tempt ye me?
+> Luke 20:23: But he perceived their craftiness, and said unto them, Why tempt ye me?
-> 20:24: **Shew me a penny.
+> Luke 20:24: **Shew me a penny.
 Whose image and superscription hath it?
 They answered and said, Caesar's.**
-> 20:25: **And he said unto them, Render therefore unto Caesar the things which be Caesar's, and unto God the things which be God's.**
+> Luke 20:25: **And he said unto them, Render therefore unto Caesar the things which be Caesar's, and unto God the things which be God's.**
-> 20:26: And they could not take hold of his words before the people: **and they marvelled at his answer**, and held their peace.
+> Luke 20:26: And they could not take hold of his words before the people: **and they marvelled at his answer**, and held their peace.

 In the current interpretion, indeed all interpretations of Luke 20:25-26 it is claimed that Jesus gave an astonishing answer by agreeing to pay tribute to